-Grade Structure: K-6 Community School and K - 9 (Christian Alternative
+Grade Structure: K-6 Community School and K - 9 (Christian

-Program)
+Alternative Program)

-Timberlea school site is at the end of its life expectancy having provided 36 years of service and is in need of a modernization to ensure this facility continues to support the community.
+Timberlea school site houses two schools, Timberlea School, kindergarten to grade 6 elementary, and Fort McMurray Christian School, kindergarten to grade 9 alternative program.
+This facility, and its building system, are at the end of its life expectancy having provided 36 years of service and is in need of a modernization to ensure this facility continues to support the community.